-The DToB3 and BToD3 tags allow the ability to directly encode the absolute rendering intent in a profile.
+The DToB3Tag and BToD3Tag allow the ability to directly encode the absolute rendering intent in a profile.
 The PCS for DToB3 and BToD3 represents ICC-absolute colorimetry with the values encoded as float32Number.
-The mediaWhitePoint tag is NOT used in the calculation of ICC-absolute colorimetry from the data in the DToB3 and BToD3 tags.
+The mediaWhitePoint tag is NOT used in the calculation of ICC-absolute colorimetry from the data in the DToB3Tag and BToD3Tag.